 Failing to give credit, or taking the credit for yourself when it should go to someone else, can damage your reputation and relationships.
 It puts you in the category of being a “taker,” and making future connections will be difficult.
 Sorry, but facts are facts.

 Every relationship can be worth their weight in gold.
 Find those who understand what relationships are about and be open to the opportunities that arise.
 These are just a few ways to maximize your networking ROI!

-If you like what you read, want to dive deeper, and are ready to supercharge your networking to reach your goals then you might be ready for Immediate Influence.
-The course is launching soon so get on the list by sending me a note.
+If you like what you read, want to dive deeper, and are ready to supercharge your networking to reach your goals then you might be ready for the Immediate Influence Academy.
+Learn more here.